ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ds.
-Beautifdl hands are those who do &#x27;
+utifdl hands are those who do &#x27;
 Work that is earnest,ai.d brave and true.
 Moment by moment the whole day
 through.